quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/getting-started/quick-start.md

 `locale` changes language and formatting.
 It does not change the calendar math by itself.

 `dir` is the standard HTML direction attribute.
-QCalendar forwards it to the rendered view, so use `dir="rtl"` for right-to-left presentations such as Arabic Hijri calendars.
+QCalendar forwards it to the rendered view.
+Calendar adapters can provide default locale and direction values, and explicit `locale` or `dir` props override those defaults when your app needs a different presentation.
 If a slot mixes English or app data into an RTL calendar, isolate that content with `dir="ltr"` inside the slot.

 ## Calendar systems

-Use `calendar-system` when a view should expose native calendar dates alongside QCalendar's Gregorian dates.
+Use `calendar-system` when a view should use native calendar dates.
 This is an opt-in adapter object from the Timestamp packages such as `@timestamp-js/calendar-islamic` or `@timestamp-js/calendar-saka`.

 | Property        | Type   | Example              |
 | --------------- | ------ | -------------------- |